Learning Disabilities Nursing & Social Work MNSW (Hons)

 UCAS code: BL57

 Make a difference to the lives of people with learning disabilities.
-Gain eligibility to register with the Nursing and Midwifery Council as a qualified learning disabilities nurse and apply for registration with Social Work England as a qualified social worker.
+Gain eligibility to register with the Nursing and Midwifery Council as a qualified learning disabilities nurse and apply to register with Social Work England to practice as a social worker.

 Being unwell can be stressful for anyone.
 For vulnerable people, it can be an even scarier experience.
 These individuals depend on support from social workers and nurses who understand their needs.